HEPTACOM/heptaconnect-docs/Nomenclature.md

 A `Portal` is not the connection to an endpoint but the implementation of an endpoint.
 A `Portal` can then be configured with customizable fields.
 These fields may hold information like API-URLs, user credentials, file locations and so on.
 A configured `Portal` that is ready to communicate to an endpoint or data storage is called a `PortalNode`.
 A single `Portal` can potentially be used for many `PortalNodes`.

-### PortalNodeService
+### PortalRegistry

-The `PortalNodeService` is provided by HEPTAConnect and can be used as a factory for `PortalNodes`.
+The `PortalRegistry` is provided by HEPTAConnect and can be used as a factory for `PortalNodes`.
 When a component has an identifier of a `PortalNode` and needs the corresponding instance to interact with it, this service should be used to retrieve the instance.

 ### Emitter